ocaml/ocaml.org/data/tutorials/language/1ms_03_first_class_modules.md

 the `My_Database` module is only visible from the module where it is declared.

 Defining a generic `transaction` function which would send `start`, `commit` and/or `rollback` would also need to access this module.
+This can't be always practicle.

 First-class modules can make it possible to call this `transaction` function with a module as a parameter.
 The idea is